Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Pictures.md

 Sources can be selected using the dropdown on the top-left corner of the window, once selected, the source's title is displayed on top of the source's control panel.

-When selecting a source, webcampak will automatically position the system to the latest captured picture.
+When selecting a source, Webcampak will automatically position the system to the latest captured picture.

 Clicking on the main picture will open directly open this pictures in a new tab.